-French is a Romance language, descended from the Vulgar (nonstandard) Latin.
+The first of these facts about the French language is probably not that surprising.
+Since it French comes from Latin, it’s considered a Romance language.
+But did you know that the type of Latin French descended from is not the same as traditional Latin?
+It’s called Vulgar (nonstandard) Latin.
 Vulgar Latin was essentially informal Latin, whereas traditional Latin is what scholars and academics tend to study.
-All of the romance languages are descended from Vulgar Latin.
-And through French’s existence, the language has transformed from Old French, to Middle, and now to Modern French.
+All of the Romance languages are descended from Vulgar Latin.

-The academy recently announced there would be significant changes in the French language in 2016.
-The Academy voted to remove the use of the circumflex over both the “i” and “u,” changing the spelling of many words.
-They also voted to change the spellings of some words like “oignon” to “ognon.”
+The Academy recently announced there would be significant changes in the French language in 2016.
+They voted to remove the use of the circumflex over both the “i” and “u,” changing the spelling of many words.
+They also voted to change the spellings of some words like “oignon” to “ognon”, which means “onion”.
 They believe removing some silent letters will make it easier to learn the language.

 With nearly 80 million native speakers and over 274 million speakers worldwide, French is one of the most popular languages in the world.
 In fact, French is an official language of 29 countries and is the sixth most spoken language in the world.